Carina-P/ms3-best-books/test/TESTS.md

         - Press "Submit"-button
     - Expected outcome:
         - The category group is changed in the list of category groups in "Category groups"-page
-        - In homepage the changed category group is shown if "Best books in category" is choosen in navigation bar.
+        - In homepage the changed category group is shown, if "Best books in category" is chosen in navigation bar.
         - Check in database that collection category_groups is updated.